PattMayne/glitch-tarot-py/readme.md

 * enter the venv
 * Install the packages in requirements.txt
 *       flask --app app run
+* Flask and Ajax can create a responsive front-end.
+* * CSRF protection and sanitizing input

 ## SELECT IMAGES:
 * **11 BACKGROUNDS**